Brick Unit Masonry

 Use this 3 part SimpleSpecs master specification to specify brick unit masonry construction, either load-bearing, non-load-bearing, or veneered applications.

 Exposed faces can be smooth or receive wire cut, striated, glazed, and other finishes.

-Face brick has a dense fired exterior face and can be left exposed to the weather.
-Common brick is manufactured without a dense exterior face and is suitable for interior locations or as a backup to other finishes where it is not exposed to the weather.
+Face brick is a dense-fired exterior face left exposed to the weather.
+Common brick is manufactured without a dense exterior face.
+It is suitable for interior locations or as a backup to other finishes where it is not exposed to the weather.

 Related SimpleSpecs™ master specifications: